-The Office also welcomes your Council's successful bidding in securing €21m under the Urban Regeneration and Development Fund for the further development of Killarney as a world class tourist destination.
-The project identified in the Issues Paper, a new Primary Care facility, a town centre quarter and cultural heritage experience, should act as a catalyst for urban consolidation and compact forms of development consistent with NPO 3 and RPO 35.
-This town regeneration project in addition to other urban regeneration measures identified for Killarney in the Issues Paper is welcomed and it will be important for the LAP to identify further opportunity/regeneration sites, vacant and underutilised buildings.
-In particular it would be useful to clearly identify the boundaries of all 'Opportunity Sites', including 'smaller opportunity sites' on the land use zoning map to provide clarity.
+The urban regeneration measures identified in the Issues Paper are welcomed, and it will be important for the LAP to identify opportunity / regeneration sites, vacant and underutilised buildings.
+In particular it would be useful to clearly identify the boundaries of all Opportunity Sites, including smaller opportunity sites on the land use zoning map to provide clarity.